Written By: JustBoilers.com Experts | Last Updated: April 2022

-Before you do anything, it’s always advised that you switch off your boiler as a safety measure.
-Doing so will allow potentially scorching water to cool slightly, thus limiting the chances of any distress.
+Before you do anything, we advise that you switch off your boiler as a safety measure.
+Doing so will allow the potentially scorching water to cool slightly, thus limiting the chances of any accidental injuries.

 Shut off the water intake valve

-By shutting off the water intake valve, you are making sure that no water enters the system while you’re hard at work draining it.
+By shutting off the water intake valve, you are making sure that no water enters the system while you’re hard at work draining the central heating system.

 Locate the drain-off valve and attach a hosepipe or place a bucket under it

-Here, you will need to locate the drain-off valve for your central heating system.
-Once you’ve done so attach a hosepipe to it.
-If you notice that your hosepipe has a loose fit around the drain-off valve secure it using a jubilee clip.
+You will need to locate the drain-off valve for your central heating system.
+Once you’ve done so, attach a hosepipe to it.
+If you notice that your hose pipe has a loose fit around the drain-off valve, secure it using a jubilee clip.
 This will ensure it doesn’t slip off and spill dirty water all over your floor.

-Additionally, ensure that your hosepipe is long enough to reach outside for drainage.
-Avoid draining the water into a flowerbed, as some of the chemicals that will be dispensed aren’t plant-friendly.
+Ensure that your hose pipe is long enough to reach outside for drainage.
+Don’t be tempted to drain any excess water onto your lawn on fower beds, as some of the chemicals that will be dispensed aren’t plant-friendly.